ncatlab/nlab-content/pages/4/4/7/0/744/content.md

 2. You can ask questions (see previous question), and join discussions, at the nForum, and comment at the nCafe.

-3. You can try writing small additions to existing [digital printing](http://www.foxypropaganda.com/digital-printing/) pages, for instance a paragraph or two that helps explain something that puzzled you initially.
+3. You can try writing small additions to existing pages, for instance a paragraph or two that helps explain something that puzzled you initially.
 If you aren't entirely positive that what you wrote was correct, when you announce your edit at Latest Changes on the nForum, you can mention that you're unsure and someone will usually reassure you or give a correction.

 4. If you don\'t sign your edits, then they are attributed to the [[AnonymousCoward]].
 We prefer that you sign your edits, but anonymous help is better than none at all, so that option is available to you.

 ### How can I get a personal section of the nLab?

-Some users have personal areas of the _n_-Lab where they can have [large format digital printing](http://www.foxypropaganda.com/large-format-digital-printing/) password protected pages and do work without fitting it into the rest of _n_-Lab.
+Some users have personal areas of the _n_-Lab where they can have  password protected pages and do work without fitting it into the rest of _n_-Lab.
 If you would like to have such an area, ask the [[nlabmeta:steering committee|steering committee]].

 ### I got "Access denied" when editing a page.

 The _n_-Lab has a spam filter that checks your IP against a blacklist.
 The blacklists used are maintained by [spamcop.net](http://www.spamcop.net/) and [spamhaus.org](http://www.spamhaus.org/).
 IPs are added to these lists if they are detected doing things usually associated with computers infected with viruses.
-There are [service truck bodies](http://www.brandfxbody.com/) instructions on the webpages for finding out if your IP has been added to these lists and what to do to remove your IP from them.
+There are  instructions on the webpages for finding out if your IP has been added to these lists and what to do to remove your IP from them.
 Three things to point out are:

 1. The _n_-Lab cannot remove your IP from the list, you have to do that yourself.
 2. The _n_-Lab is not going to remove its spam protection.